Quantum classification of the MNIST dataset with Slow Feature Analysis: Quantum Slow Feature Analysis

-Remember that the previous step produced the state $\ket{Z}$ of the whitened data up to some error $\epsilon$.
-Now we want to project this state onto the subspace spanned by the eigenvectors associated to the $K-1$ ``slowest'' eigenvectors of the whitened derivative covariance matrix $A :=\dot{Z}^T\dot{Z}$, where $\dot{Z}$ is the whitened derivative matrix $\dot{Z} = \dot{X}B^{-1/2} = \dot{X} (X^TX)^{-1/2}$.
+Our goal is to devise a quantum algorithm that maps a quantum state corresponding to the data $X$ to a quantum state $Y$ that represent the data in the slow feature space of the SFA algorithm.
+Formally, $U_{QSFA}$ maps the state $\ket{X} := \frac{1}{\norm{X}_F} \sum_{i=1}^{n} \norm{x(i)} \ket{i}\ket{x(i)} $ to $\ket{Y} := \frac{1}{\norm{Y}_F} \sum_{i=0}^n\norm{y(i)}\ket{i}\ket{y(i)}$.
+As the classical algorithm, QSFA is divided in two parts.
+In the first step we whiten the data, i.e. we map the state $\ket{X}$ to the state $\ket{Z}$, and in the second step we project $\ket{Z}$ onto the subspace spanned by the smallest eigenvectors of the whitened derivative covariance matrix $A=\dot{Z}^T\dot{Z}$.
+As we know classically, that the data is whitened by multiplying $X$ with the matrix $B^{-1/2} = (X^TX)^{-1/2}$, in other words we build $\ket{Z}:=\ket{B^{-1/2}X}$.
+The results in \cite{CGJ18} state that the time to multiply with $B^{-1/2}$ is the same as the time to multiply with $X$ and hence we can perform this multiplication using Theorem \ref{matrix_algebra_improved}.
+Now we want to project this state onto the subspace spanned by the eigenvectors associated to the $K-1$ ``slowest'' eigenvectors (i.e. associated with the smallest singular values) of the whitened derivative covariance matrix $A :=\dot{Z}^T\dot{Z}$, where $\dot{Z}$ is the whitened derivative matrix $\dot{Z} = \dot{X}B^{-1/2}$.
+The procedure follows the projection procedure that was used in \cite{kerenidis2016recommendation} for recommendation systems, albeit the projection is now in the lowest eigenspectrum instead of the highest one.
 Let $\theta$ a threshold value and $\delta$ a precision parameter.
 With $A_{\leq \theta, \delta}$ we denote a projection of the matrix $A$ onto the vector subspace spanned by the union of the singular vectors associated to singular values that are smaller than $\theta$ and some subset of singular vectors whose corresponding singular values are in the interval $[\theta, (1+\delta) \theta]$.
-As in the previous section, we note that the eigenvalues of $A$ are the squares of the singular values of $\dot{Z}$, and the two matrices share the same column space: $\dot{Z} = U\Sigma V^T $, and $A_{\dot{Z}} = V\Sigma^2 V^T$.
+Again, we note that the eigenvalues of $A$ are the squares of the singular values of $\dot{Z}$, and the two matrices share the same row space: $\dot{Z} = U\Sigma V^T $, and $A = V\Sigma^2 V^T$.
 Note also that whitening the derivatives is equal to taking the derivatives of the whitened data.

-Using the projection ideas in \cite{kerenidis2016recommendation} and the recent more efficient procedures in \cite{CGJ18,GSLW18} for easily manipulating products of matrices we can project the input onto the ``slow'' subspace of $A$ and also estimate the norm.
-To perform the projection, we will need a threshold for the eigenvalues that will give us the subspace of the $K-1$ slowest eigenvectors.
-A priori, we don't know the appropriate threshold value, and thus it must be found experimentally through binary search since it depends on the distribution of singular values of the matrix representing the dataset.

-We provide the full analysis in the next section that describes the entire QSFA algorithm.
+We can therefore use the quantum algorithms for linear algebra and state the following.